StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

 # Feedback

-1. Your team:
+1. Your team: Kyle Henning
-2. Name of each individual participating:
+2. Name of each individual participating: Kyle Henning
 3. How many unit tests were you able to pass?
+All 12 (The last 1 still has the issue mentioned on GitHub, but it works)
 4. Document and describe any enhancements included to help the judges properly grade your submission.
-    - Example One
-    - Example Two
-    - Example Three
+    - Test 12

 5. Any feedback for the coding competition?
 Things you would like to see in future events?